iHeslop/Tickit-frontend-py/README copy.md

 Project Requirements:

-Create a backend with Flask that can create, update, read and delete todos from a MySQL database.
+Create a backend with Spring that can create, update, read and delete todos from a MySQL database.
 Along with this create a frontend application with React that interacts with this backend.

 Frontend: